 Lysine has been used to treat and prevent herpes.
 Following several studies that showed promising results using lysine against the herpes simplex virus, 2 3, a US, randomized, placebo-controlled, double-blind crossover study conducted in 1984 was groundbreaking.
 Forty-one patients with recurring herpes participated in the study.

-In higher dose help heal herpes infections faster
+Higher dosages help heal herpes infections faster

 Through higher dosages, the number and severity of herpes outbreaks can be reduced.
 In a placebo-controlled, double-blind study conducted by the University of Indiana in Indianapolis, USA, a group of 52 study participants were treated with lysine or a placebo.